vbugana/tribute_page/README.md

 It should have an element with a corresponding `id="tribute-info"`, which contains textual content describing the subject of the tribute page.
 It should have an a element with a corresponding `id="tribute-link"`, which links to an outside site, that contains additional information about the subject of the tribute page.
 Add <link rel="stylesheet" href="styles.css"> in the HTML to link to the stylesheet and apply the CSS.
-HINT: it should have an attribute of target and set it to `_blank ` in order for to link to open in a new tab `#image` should use max-width and height properties to resize responsively, relative to the width of its parent element, without exceeding its original size.
 `img ` element should be centered within its parent element.

 ## License